Stable Quantum Vortices in Lee-Huang-Yang Dipolar Superfluids: Numerical results and discussion

-The rotating dipolar LHY superfluid is exemplified by setting $\eta =200$ in Eq.~\eqref{EnLHY}.
-For this dipolar BEC system, the values of $a_{s}$ and $ a_{\mathrm{dd}}$, which are included in expression (\ref{eta}), are not critical, provided that they are tuned to secure the approximate cancellation of the local and nonlocal MF terms.
-By changing the rotation frequency $\Omega $ from $0$, by increments of $\Delta \Omega =0.1$, we have observed no vortex produced for $\Omega \leq 0.6$ (in units of $\omega _{\perp }$), with a pair of vortices being verified at $\Omega =0.7$.
-Next, two and four pairs ($N_{v}=4$ and $8$) are observed at $\Omega =0.8$ and $\Omega =0.9$, respectively.
-These results are shown in Fig.~\ref{fig06}.
-In more detail, we explored the values of $\Omega $ to produce the first four vortices, with results for the density plots and corresponding phases presented in Fig.~\ref{fig07}.
-In this regard, it was verified that, to produce one or three stable vortices, careful fine tuning of $\Omega$ is required, with the values of $\Omega$ being, respectively, $0.6401$ and $0.768$.
+As observed by the $\Omega$ values indicated in the four panels of Fig.~\ref{fig07}, particularly in the cases to produce one and three stable vortices, careful fine tuning of $\Omega$ was required, with the values of $\Omega$ being, respectively, $0.6401$ and $0.768$.
 These findings reveal criticality in the states concerning $\Omega$, for relatively small number of produced vortices, $N_{v}$.
 More explicitly, at $\Omega =0.6400$, no vortex can be found, whereas two vortices are generated at $0.6410\leq \Omega \leq 0.767$, as shown in Fig.~\ref{fig07}(b).
-Next, by slightly increasing the rotation frequency to $\Omega=0.768$, a state with three-vortex is obtained, which persists in a very narrow interval, $0.768\leq \Omega 0.778$.
+Next, by slightly increasing the rotation frequency to $\Omega=0.768$, a state with three-vortex is obtained, which persists in a very narrow interval, $0.768\leq 0.778$.
 A small variation in $\Omega $ can transform the three-vortex state into a two- or four-vortex one (at $\Omega \leq 0.767$ and $\Omega \geq 0.779$, respectively.
 The four-vortex state is produced in a broader interval, $0.779\leq \Omega \leq 0.881$, with Fig.~\ref{fig08}(d) displaying the result for $\Omega =0.779$.
 This behavior, with vortex configurations being more stable with $2$ and $4$ vortices than with $1$ and $3$ vortices, is apparently a characteristics of the pure LHY superfluid in our quasi-2D approach, which is represented by the quartic nonlinearity in the GP equation with a strong pancake-like aspect ratio.

 Our results for the pure-LHY nonlinearity are consistent with results reported in Ref.~\cite{1999Butts}, in which only the contact interactions have been considered, and the predictions were produced for rotating states within a more general 3D framework.
 For the first four stable vortices shown in Figs.~\ref{fig07}, with $\Omega =0.6401,0.641,0.768$, and $0.779$, the respective values of the system-averaged angular momentum per particle is $ \langle L_{z}\rangle =1,1.75,2.35$ and $2.85$.
 These results are analyzed in Fig.~\ref{fig08}, considering the respective time evolution of $\langle L_{z}\rangle $.
 Figure~\ref{fig08} shows how far one needs to evolve $\langle L_{z}\rangle $ to obtain stable vortex states.
 In addition, as the single-vortex configuration shown in (a$_{1}$) of Fig.~\ref{fig07} can only be obtained after fine-tuning the rotational frequency within four decimal digits, we can identify the critical rotation frequency for the production of a single vortex in the pure-LHY case as $\Omega _{c}=0.6401$.
 The corresponding numerical value of the chemical potential is $\mu_{\mathrm{QS}}=1.78$.
 This result is close enough to the one that can be extracted from the TF relation~\eqref{critic}, $\mu \approx 1.86$, for the same $\Omega_{c}$.